Daniela Tamayo Sizzles In A Maroon String Bikini, Shows Off Peachy Posterior On Instagram

 “Love those sunkissed buns.
 I am in love with the shape of you!” a fourth admirer remarked.

-Other fans used words and phrases and phrases like “beautiful goddess,” “so perfect,” and “you’re gorgeous,” to express their admiration for the model.
+Other fans used words and phrases like “beautiful goddess,” “so perfect,” and “you’re gorgeous,” to express their admiration.

-Apart from her regular fans and followers, the snap was also liked by many other models and influencers, including Luz Elena Echeverria and Daniela Arango.
+Apart from Daniela’s regular fans and followers, the snap was also liked by many other models and influencers, including Luz Elena Echeverria and Daniela Arango.